 Thomas Mathiba, Chair of the National Environmental Skills Planning Forum

-The Green Skills Project (2015-2017) is a project of the Environmental Skills Planning Forum chaired by the Department of Environmental Affairs.
+The Green Skills Project is a project of the Environmental Skills Planning Forum chaired by the Department of Environmental Affairs.
+The project was concluded in 2018 but still continues in the form of sharing the work that has been produced.

-It wants to engage green skills researchers, employers, funders, Departments, SETAs and other skills planning agencies, across all sectors.
+It engaged green skills researchers, employers, funders, national government departments, SETAs and other skills planning agencies, across all sectors.

-The aim is to build the capacity of the national system to better integrate and plan for green skills development, with a particular focus on post-school skills development.
+The aim if the Green Skills Project was to build the capacity of the national system to better integrate and plan for green skills development, with a particular focus on post-school skills development.

 Help us build the field and our collective capacity by sharing your research, projects, publications and challenges, and responding to the queries posted on the site.